-A block of 4, 32, or 64KB can be erased (all bits set to the Logical 1 state) in a single operation by using one of three different opcodes for the Block Erase command.
-An opcode of 20h is used for a 4KB erase, an opcode of 52h is used for a 32KB erase, and an opcode of D8h is used for a 64KB erase.
-Before a Block Erase command can be started, the Write Enable command must have been previously issued to the device to set the WEL bit of the Status Register to a Logical 1 state.
+A block of 4-, 32-, or 64-Kbytes can be erased (all bits set to the logical "1" state) in a single operation by using one of three different opcodes for the Block Erase command.
+An opcode of 20h is used for a 4-Kbyte erase, an opcode of 52h is used for a 32-Kbyte erase, and an opcode of D8h is used for a 64-Kbyte erase.
+Before a Block Erase command can be started, the Write Enable command must have been previously issued to the device to set the WEL bit of the Status Register to a logical "1" state.

-To perform a Block Erase, the $\overline{CS}$ pin must first be asserted and then the appropriate opcode (20h, 52h, or D8h) must be clocked into the device.
-After the opcode has been clocked in, three address bytes specifying the address within the 4, 32, or 64KB block to be erased must be clocked in.
+To perform a Block Erase, the $\overline{CS}$ pin must first be asserted and the appropriate opcode (20h, 52h, or D8h) must be clocked into the device.
+After the opcode has been clocked in, the three address bytes specifying an address within the 4-, 32-, or 64-Kbyte block to be erased must be clocked in.
 Any additional data clocked into the device will be ignored.
 When the $\overline{CS}$ pin is deasserted, the device will erase the appropriate block.
 The erasing of the block is internally self-timed and should take place in a time of $t{BLKE}$ .

 Since the Block Erase command erases a region of bytes, the lower order address bits do not need to be decoded by the device.
-Therefore, for a 4KB erase, address bits A11-A0 will be ignored by the device and their values can be either a Logical 1 or 0.
-For a 32KB erase, address bits A14-A0 will be ignored and for a 64KB erase, address bits A15-A0 will be ignored.
-Despite the lower order address bits not being decoded by the device, the three complete address bytes must still be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and no erase operation will be performed.
+Therefore, for a 4-Kbyte erase, address bits A11-A0 will be ignored by the device and their values can be either a logical "1" or "0".
+For a 32-Kbyte erase, address bits A14-A0 will be ignored, and for a 64-Kbyte erase, address bits A15-A0 will be ignored by the device.
+Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and no erase operation will be performed.

-If the address specified by A23-A0 points to a memory location within a sector that is in the protected or locked down state, then the Block Erase command will not be executed and the device will return to the idle state once the $\overline{CS}$ pin has been deasserted.
+If the address specified by A23-A0 points to a memory location within a sector that is in the protected or locked down state, then the Block Erase command will not be executed, and the device will return to the idle state once the $\overline{CS}$ pin has been deasserted.

-The WEL bit in the Status Register will be reset back to the Logical 0 state if the erase cycle aborts due to an incomplete address being sent, the $\overline{CS}$ pin being deasserted on uneven byte boundaries, or because a memory location within the region to be erased is protected or locked down.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the erase cycle aborts due to an incomplete address being sent, the $\overline{CS}$ pin being deasserted on uneven byte boundaries, or because a memory location within the region to be erased is protected or locked down.

 While the device is executing a successful erase cycle, the Status Register can be read and will indicate that the device is busy.
 For faster throughput, it is recommended that the Status Register be polled rather than waiting the $t{BLKE}$ time to determine if the device has finished erasing.
-At some point before the erase cycle completes, the WEL bit in the Status Register will be reset back to the Logical 0 state.
+At some point before the erase cycle completes, the WEL bit in the Status Register will be reset back to the logical "0" state.